paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 Until support improves, I'll just cringe a little whenever I see the words `left` or `right` in a CSS file, and add physical positioning to my growing list of things we can't take for granted when building a website.

+* * *

+<ins datetime="2016-03-17">**Update:** Many thanks to [Jonathan Garner][19] for pointing out that in my header example, [you can push the logo and navigation apart by adding `justify-content: space-apart`][20] to `<header>`, thus avoiding the need for any positional values, be they physical or logical.
+As is so often the case, there can be many ways to achieve the same objective, but Jonathan's solution is certainly more sensible.
+Still, with auto margins a key aspect of flexbox layout along the main axis, the issue I describe doesn't go away entirely.</ins>

 [1]: https://www.w3.org/TR/css-flexbox-1/
 [2]: http://caniuse.com/flexbox
 [3]: https://philipwalton.github.io/solved-by-flexbox/demos/vertical-centering/